GTAmodding/gta3script-specs/SPECIFICATION.md

 Elements
 ---------------------

 The lexical grammar of the language is context-sensitive.
-As such, the lexical elements and the syntactic elements will be presented together.
+As such, the lexical elements and the syntactic elements are presented together.

 ### Source Code